How did settlers make gunpowder?

 (The flintlock firing mechanism was used for over 200 years and relied entirely on the production of gunpowder)

-Gun powder is name given to the explosive propellant that fires the bullet forward, but there isn’t a set recipe for gunpowder and it’s nothing more than a name.
+Gunpowder is the name given to the explosive propellant that fires the bullet forward, but there isn’t a set recipe for gunpowder and it’s nothing more than a name.
 Modern firearms still use a propellant referred to as gunpowder but it’s completely different from what was used in the days of the musket.
-A more accurate name for this early form would be black powder which is always made with the same three ingredients, charcoal, sulfur and something called saltpetre which has the chemical name Potassium nitrate.
+A more accurate name for this early form would be black powder which is always made with the same three ingredients, charcoal, sulfur, and something called saltpeter which has the chemical name Potassium nitrate.

-The three ingredients were mixed together in various ratios but during the 1600s it was discovered that a mix of 75% saltpetre, 15% charcoal and 10% sulfur was the most reactive.
-Charcoal can easily be made anywhere in huge quantities and sulfur can be mined from around volcanic areas, hot springs and can be extracted from a number of sulfur bearing minerals through various processes like melting and washing, but saltpetre cannot be found in a mine-able vein anywhere in the world apart from two small regions, with one in India and one in Indonesia.
+The three ingredients were mixed in various ratios but during the 1600s it was discovered that a mix of 75% saltpeter, 15% charcoal, and 10% sulfur was the most reactive.
+Charcoal can easily be made anywhere in huge quantities and sulfur can be mined from around volcanic areas and hot springs.
+Saltpeter was the main problem because it cannot be found in a mineable vein anywhere in the world apart from two small regions, with one in India and one in Indonesia.

-Production of Black powder is all about obtaining saltpetre since it’s not only the main ingredient but also the most important, causing the whole reaction to take place and cant be substituted for anything else available at the time, so where did it come from?
+Production of Black powder is all about obtaining saltpeter since it’s not only the main ingredient but also the most important, causing the whole reaction to take place and can’t be substituted for anything else available at the time, so where did it come from?

 The short answer